 GPU Cores: 2,432 | Base Clock: 1,607MHz | Boost Clock: 1,683MHz | GFLOPS: 8.186 | Memory: 8GB GDDR5 | Memory Clock: 8GT/s | Memory Bandwidth: 256GB/s

 Overall, the 1070 Ti remains the sweet spot between price and performance, and it's still very efficient.
 It typically matches or slightly beats the RX Vega 56, at a lower price and while using less power, making it the easy choice.
-The only real concern is that new GTX 1180 cards are rumored to arrive at the end of July, which will likely shake up the GPU rankings again.

 As for which GTX 1070 Ti to buy, the modest factory overclocks don't make a huge difference, so we recommend buying whichever 1070 Ti is cheapest.
 If you want to overclock on your own, most cards will hit similar speeds, though larger coolers can help a bit and aren't as noisy as blower fans.

 Capacity: 2x8GB | Speed: 2400MT/s | Timings: 15-15-15-36 | Voltage: 1.2V

 Memory is one of the toughest components to make recommendations for, since it is especially susceptible to diminishing returns.
 You really just want a solid choice that will get the job done, though if the price isn't much higher you can improve performance slightly with faster RAM.
 Unfortunately, DDR4 prices are high right now, so we went with the least expensive pick we could find from a reliable memory manufacturer.